maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module15.md

  Your browser does not support the video tag.
  </video>

- We can clearly see the water follow the least resistance path and flowing in the surrounding channels to reach the output.
+ We can clearly see the water follows the least resistance path and flowing in the surrounding channels to reach the output.
  This demonstrates the feasibility to create microfluidic devices using 3D-printed molds and some silicone.